 This can take time.
 How long will depend on your content, how often you publish great content, and the authority you create through backlinks?

-Based on these facts, it may benefit you to blog on a 3rd party platform such as LinkedIn [Click the link for a step by step video] to get more eyeballs on your blog post.
+Based on these facts, it may benefit you to blog on a 3rd party platform such as LinkedIn or Medium.

 You can still post the blog on your own website, just include an original article link from the 3rd party blog post to your own.